-- meori’s storage bins are also foldable, which comes in handy when you’ve got no items to store.
-You could go for a plastic storage bin; however, you can be assured that you’ll have a hard time storing them when you are done using them.
-They’ll only end up using up more space.
+- The reason meori’s storage bins are an excellent idea for dorms is that they are foldable.
+This comes in handy when you’ve got no items to store and want to create extra space in your room.
+You could go for a plastic storage bin, but you’ll have a hard time storing them when you are done using them—they’ll only end up using up more space.

 - The storage bins are made with durable materials, come in various colors and prints, and are sturdy enough to hold up to 65 pounds of storage items.
-You could use the high-quality storage bins for your dorm room storage hacks and organize items in your bathroom, playroom, craft room, etc. You could also use them on standard shelving structures and closets to keep your items more organized.
+They lend themselves to some great dorm storage ideas as a result of this flexibility.
+You could also use them on standard shelving structures and closets to keep your items more organized.

 Takeaway – Dorm Room Organization

-It doesn’t matter if you already moved into your dorm or are planning to move.
+It doesn’t matter if you’ve already moved into your dorm or are planning to move.
 Applying some or all of these dorm room organization ideas could help you save some storage space, keep your dorm decluttered, and get more space to store more items.
-Don’t worry about applying all the ideas simultaneously; start small and take one step at a time.
+Don’t worry about applying all the tips simultaneously; start small and take one step at a time.

 Looking for more dorm storage ideas?
 Keep a tab on our blog for regular tips on how to organize a dorm room and other spaces.